 MSU Simon Power Plant

 Following years of student protests, MSU said in April 2015 that it is taking steps to stop burning coal by the end of 2016.
 The power station will be fueled by natural gas.
+In April 2016 the local media reported the University was no longer using coal at the plant.

 - Owner: Michigan State University